django-cms/django-cms/docs/how_to/custom_plugins.rst

     ``googlemap``, ``link``, ``picture``, ``snippetptr``, ``teaser``,
     ``twittersearch``, ``twitterrecententries`` and ``video``.

-    Additionally, it is *recommended* that you avoid using ``page`` as a model field, as it is declared as a property of :class:`cms.models.pluginmodel.CMSPlugin`, and your plugin will not work as intended in the administration without further work.
+    In :class:`cms.models.CMSPlugin`, don't use ``page`` as a model field. ``page`` is already a property of :class:`cms.models.CMSPlugin`, and a plugin that overrides this will not work as intended in the administration.

 .. warning::